 - you’ve been asked to get a test to confirm a positive result

 Further information about who is eligible for a free NHS test and how to book can be found on the GOV.UK website.

 Rapid-result coronavirus (COVID-19) testing for people who don’t have symptoms will help to find those who may be unknowingly spreading the virus in the community.

-You can now book an appointment at one of 14 sites across Kent.
+You can now book an appointment at one of two sites in Maidstone or Ashford.
 These sites are in addition to the regional and local testing sites for people who have symptoms.